Urban killings, air strikes as bloodshed worsens in Turkish southeast

 The interior minister said on Thursday that only one civilian had died in Cizre and that military operations there had killed dozens of militants.
 A group of HDP lawmakers was denied access to the town on Thursday.

-Nils Muiznieks, human rights commissioner at the Council of Europe, demanded immediate access for observers to assess the situation, whilst Amnesty International said in a statement it was was extremely concerned by the impacts of the curfew.
+Nils Muiznieks, human rights commissioner at the Council of Europe, said there were reports of a disproportionate use of force and called for immediate access for observers to Cizre, a town of around 100,000 people near the Syrian and Iraqi borders.

-State authorities had also imposed an overnight curfew in the town of Yuksekova near the Iranian border due to what they said was increased militant activity.
+State authorities also imposed an overnight curfew in the town of Yuksekova near the Iranian border overnight due to what they said was increased militant activity.

+The PKK, designated a terrorist group by Ankara, the European Union and United States, began a separatist insurgency in 1984 and 40,000 people have been killed in the conflict, the majority of them Kurdish militants.

-(Additional reporting by Ayla Jean Yackley in Istanbul; Writing by Daren Butler and Jonny Hogg; Editing by Nick Tattersall and Ralph Boulton)
+(Additional reporting by Ayla Jean Yackley in Istanbul; Writing by Daren Butler; Editing by Nick Tattersall/Mark Heinrich)